 Turn on the grill control and check that the grill heats up.

 Oven Check

-Set the clock as described earlier, and then turn on the ovens.
-Check the oven fans start to turn and that the ovens heat up.
+Set the clock as described earlier in the instructions, and then turn on the ovens.
+Check that the oven fans start to turn and that the ovens start to heat up.